NamburiSrinath/AutonomizeAI_Assessment/README.md

 ```
 streamlit run app.py --server.headless=true
 ```
 Run the above command to get the external URL in which we can enter the string and get the output number of "CG"s.

-Didn't host in any server but it is running/working as expected.
+**Potential Idea to experiment with (refer document for more brainstorming phase)**
+- Formulate it as classification problem where the string will be divided into a window of 2, and each window, predict whether it is "CG" or not.
+Add the final predictions.
+- Standard Binary Cross Entropy problem!
+Need to preprocess the dataset and dataloaders to fit this problem!
+- Metrics will be accuracy, precision, recall and F1 score (standard binary classification problem)